MissZarah/spell-checker/README.md

 # How to run the program
 Clone the repository and run the following commands:
 ```
-To create a excecutable file write the following command:
+To create an excecutable file write the following command:
 $ make
 To run the program write:
 $ ./spell